crypto-org-chain/chain-docs/docs/modules/staking-state.md

 Whenever validator change consensus key, the old key and current block time are pushed into `used_validator_keys`, before that, the used keys older than `max_evidence_age` are removed.

 There is a maximum bound (`max_used_validator_keys`) on the size of `used_validator_keys` to prevent attack.
 After the maximum bound reached, re-join with new validator key is not allowed.

-### Validator key blacklist

-For all the byzantine faults we received, as long as the evidence is valid, the validator key is put into a blacklist set, it's banned permanently.

 ### Non exists and empty staking